getodk/docs/odkx-src/getting-started-2-user.rst

 The steps for joining a device to an existing Aggregate server are straightforward.

   #.
 Install the APKs your application uses.
   #.
-Launch the *home screen* APK, either ODK Survey or ODK Tables.
+Launch the *home screen* APK, either ODK-X Survey or ODK-X Tables.
   #.
-Click on the circular arrows button to launch the ODK Services sync activity in the context of your *home screen* APK.
+Click on the circular arrows button to launch the ODK-X Services sync activity in the context of your *home screen* APK.
   #.
-Configure ODK Services to point to the ODK Aggregate instance you want to join.
+Configure ODK-X Services to point to the ODK Aggregate instance you want to join.
   #.
 Choose :guilabel:`Sync now` to make the device mirror the contents on that ODK Aggregate server.

-Follow the steps described above to join the ODK Aggregate server hosting our simple demo, which uses ODK Tables as its *home_screen* APK.
+Follow the steps described above to join the ODK Aggregate server hosting our simple demo, which uses ODK-X Tables as its *home_screen* APK.
 The detailed steps are:

   #.
-Download and install ODK Services, ODK Tables, and ODK Survey.
+Download and install ODK-X Services, ODK-X Tables, and ODK-X Survey.
   #.
-Launch ODK Tables (the *home_screen* APK).
+Launch ODK-X Tables (the *home_screen* APK).
   #.
-Click on the circular arrows button to launch the ODK Services.
+Click on the circular arrows button to launch the ODK-X Services.
   #.
 The default Sync Configuration should be *https://open-data-kit.appspot.com* and :menuselection:`None (anonymous access)`.
 You will need to change that.
 It will also default to :menuselection:`Fully Sync Attachments`.
   #.
 Click on the gear - shaped button in the menu bar, then select :menuselection:`Server Settings` in the pop-up screen.
   #.
 Click on :menuselection:`Server URL` and replace the default server with *https://opendatakit-simpledemo.appspot.com* then click :guilabel:`OK`.